Quiri/Data-Science-Course/draft.md

   - contribute to open source
   - competitions (Kaggle)
   - hackathons
-  - dont be afraid to program
+  - don't be afraid to program
-  - be spectical towards bootcamps
+  - be sceptical towards boot-camps
   - join local communities

 # Communication